 December is the perfect time to start thinking about the year to come.
-But even though we do our best to find exciting goals we wish to achieve in the next twelve months, it can be easy to spout out the same old resolutions and never sticking to them.
+Even though we do our best to find exciting goals we hope to achieve over the next 12 months, it can be easy to spout out the same old resolutions and never stick to them.

 So let’s take a look at the most common New Year’s resolutions and see how you can stick to them to ensure that 2018 is your year.